ryanbrainard/code-server/docs/FAQ.md

 you can set the environment variable `CS_DISABLE_GETTING_STARTED_OVERRIDE=1` or `CS_DISABLE_GETTING_STARTED_OVERRIDE=true`.

+## How do I disable the proxy?

+You can pass the flag `--disable-proxy` to `code-server` or you can set the environment variable `CS_DISABLE_PROXY=1` or `CS_DISABLE_PROXY=true`.

+Note, this option currently only disables the proxy routes to forwarded ports, including the domain and path proxy routes over HTTP and WebSocket; however, it does not disable the automatic port forwarding in the VS Code workbench itself.
+In other words, user will still see the Ports tab and notifications, but will not be able to actually use access the ports.
+It is recommended to set `remote.autoForwardPorts` to `false` when using the option.

 ## How do I disable file download?

 You can pass the flag `--disable-file-downloads` to `code-server`